fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 We can see that instance variables are responsible for *keeping track of information about the state* of an object.
 In the above line of code, the name of the `sparky` object is the string "Sparky".
 This state for the object is tracked in the instance variable, `@name`.

 If we created another `GoodDog` object, for example, with `fido = GoodDog.new('Fido')`, then the `@name` instance variable for the `fido` object would contain the string "Fido".
 Every object's state is _unique_, and instance variables are how we keep track.

+Once initialised, instance variables are available to instance methods *throughout the class* - this is how instance methods are able to return values without needing to take them as arguments (see below example of string interpolation with the `fido` object).

 Another useful mental model is that classes don't define instance variables, they _define attributes_.
 Instance variables do not exist prior to an object being created and a value being assigned to them.